 - Optimizing Power in Multiconstellation GNSS

 Multiconstellation functionality increases accuracy and provides more continuous positioning updates, but there are trade-offs.
 When receivers track multiple GNSS constellations, they use more power — especially when different frequency bands are involved.
 One way to save energy while utilizing multiconstellation GNSS is by paying attention to which constellations your receivers will track depending on their location.
 Instead of tracking every available constellation, choose a few most likely to provide accurate positioning in the area where the devices are deployed.
 Try to minimize how many radio frequency (RF) bands the receivers will need to use.

 Finding the Right Multi-Constellation Solutions for the Future

-Telit offers many solutions for those curious about which services exist for utilizing signals from multiple GNSS constellations.
-Telit is one of the few IoT companies utilizing multiple GNSS solutions for its customers.
-Our Jupiter SL869 family of modules gives customers the power to include signal measurement from multiple GNSS technologies in real-time.
+Telit offers many solutions for those curious about which services exist for utilizing signals from multiple GNSS constellations while minimizing power consumption.
+Telit is one of the few IoT companies delivering different combinations of multiple GNSS solutions for its customers.
 Test one of our GNSS modules in your application.